-Michigan Medical Waste Disposal, we offer convenient, secure medical waste disposal services in Michigan.
-Including Biohazardous waste disposal, sharps container disposal and secure document shredding.
+Michigan Medical Waste Disposal.
+Healthcare Waste Management offers convenient, secure Medical Waste Disposal services.
+Including, Infectious Waste Disposal, Biohazard Waste Disposal, Medical Waste, sharps container disposal and secure document shredding.
 Contact us today for a quick, hassle free, customized quote to fit your needs.

 "The only company you will ever need."

 Michigan Medical Waste Disposal.
 In Michigan the Department of Environmental Quality or DEQ governs medical waste.
 In 1990 the Medical Waste Regulatory Act was enacted in response to incidents of medical waste washing up on the shores of Lake Michigan and Lake Erie, as well as other bodies of water in Michigan.

 The Medical Waste Regulatory Program (MWRP) administers Michigan’s MWRA and rules.
 The MWRA provides management practices for the handling, storage, treatment, and disposal of medical waste.
 Its objective is to protect people who come into contact with medical waste from exposure to the risk of injury, infection, or disease created from improperly disposed medical waste.
 The MWRP uses educational outreach, compliance assistance, and enforcement to achieve the goals of the program.
 The transportation of medical waste is regulated under United States Department of Transportation (USDOT) regulations for transportation of hazardous materials and is enforced by the Michigan Department of State Police, Hazardous Materials and Investigations Unit.